 Somewhere near the ruins of ancient Mycenae

 Toastmasters is another big part of my life.
-Public speaking is a wonderful skill, irrespective of profession or background; everyone can benefit tremendously from improving their public speaking skills.
-I’ve been a proud member of Golden Gate Toastmasters for several years now.
-It’s a great club with a wonderful, supporting group of talented professionals.
-I highly encourage everyone to come check out a meeting.
+Public speaking is a powerful skill that transcends profession or background.
+I’ve been a proud member of Golden Gate Toastmasters for several years now, and it’s had a huge impact on my ability to communicate with confidence and clarity.
+If you’ve never been to a meeting, I highly recommend checking one out.

-If you enjoy software and technology, history and philosophy, don’t take yourself too seriously and enjoy good hip-hop over non-hipster coffee, you’ve come to the right little corner of the internet.
+If you love technology, history, and philosophy… if you don’t take yourself too seriously… if you prefer good hip-hop over hipster coffee — you’ve found the right corner of the internet.
+Welcome.

 Fun facts: